makeplans/makeplans-api/readme.md

 ### Listing

+See query parameters for filtering the output beyond the default outputs.

 `GET /bookings` will return all active bookings.
-See query parameters for options.

-`GET /bookings/recent` will return all active bookings updated today.
+`GET /bookings/recent` will return all active bookings ordered based on updated_at.

 `GET /bookings/upcoming` will return all active bookings from and including `{date}`.

-`GET /bookings/unconfirmed` will return all unconfirmed bookings.
+`GET /bookings/unconfirmed` will return only unconfirmed bookings.

 `GET /bookings/all` will return all bookings of all states (including `declined`, `cancelled`, `deleted`, and `verification_expired`).
+This is a useful output for syncronisation when you need to keep a track of deleted bookings.

+`GET /bookings/visible` will return all active bookings as well as those declined or cancelled.
+This is the preferred output if you want to provide a list of all bookings for visual presentation.

 Response